Rust-Data-Science/ulist/README.md

 ### What
-Ulist is an ultra fast list data structures written in Rust with Python bindings.
+Ulist is an ultra fast list/array data structures written in Rust with Python bindings.

 ### Requirements